Counties Manukau Rugby Football Union: History

-In 1982, playing Canterbury not only for the Ranfurly Shield but also the NPC championship, with Counties ahead 15 – 12 with only minutes remaining, Robert Kururangi intercepted a Canterbury pass and was about to score when the referee dubiously judged him offside, awarding Canterbury the penalty which Robbie Deans successfully kicked to win the championship and retain the shield.
-The previous season the shield challenge against Waikato also ended in a draw (21 all) after Counties conceded two late and controversial penalties.
-The third Ranfurly Shield agony came three years later in 1985 against Auckland, when Counties, down 3 – 12, were denied what appeared to be a perfectly legitimate try to Dave Trombik after the referee received some subtle persuasion by Auckland skipper Andy Haden.
-Later in the game Warren McClean scored a try for Counties, making the final score 9–12, with Counties on the losing side.
+In 1982, playing Canterbury not only for the Ranfurly Shield but also the NPC championship, with Counties ahead 15–12 with only minutes remaining, Robert Kururangi intercepted a Canterbury pass and was about to score when the referee dubiously judged him offside, awarding Canterbury the penalty which Robbie Deans successfully kicked to win the championship and retain the shield.
+The previous season the shield challenge against Waikato also ended in a draw (21–21) after Counties conceded two late and controversial penalties.
+The third Ranfurly Shield agony came three years later in 1985 against Auckland, when Counties, down 12–3, were denied what appeared to be a perfectly legitimate try to Dave Trombik after the referee received some subtle persuasion by Auckland skipper Andy Haden.
+Later in the game Warren McClean scored a try for Counties, making the final score 12–9, with Counties on the losing side.

 Counties finally improved during the mid-1990s.
 A forward packing containing Errol Brain, Jim Coe, Glen Marsh, and Junior Paramore, with backs including Tony Marsh, George Leaupepe, Blair Feeney, Jonah Lomu, Joeli Vidiri and Dean Sheppard, proved one of the best Counties side ever, making the NPC finals twice, in 1996 and 1997, losing to Auckland and Canterbury respectively.
 A highlight of that period came in 1997 during the semi-final in Hamilton.
 Behind at one stage 9–33, and stung by a ground announcement advertising tickets for a home Waikato final next week, Counties fought back with a 43–40 win.
 After a steady decline since then, Counties lost a promotion-relegation match in 2001, and dropped to the second division, where Counties could not retain their best players and lost the likes of Stephen Donald, Sitiveni Sivivatu, Casey Laulala, and Kieran Read to other unions.